Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Generalization to systems

 Furthermore, the conservation of the fermion parity of the $B_g$ operators leaves an ambiguity: the fermion parity of $\lambda_\alpha(g,h)$ and $\lambda_\beta(g,h)$ should be even in total, but they can be both even or odd individually.
 We label one of them, e.g., that of $\lambda_\beta(g,h)$, by $n_2(g,h)$ and the red dots in Eq.~\eqref{F-move_Gb}, defined as

 By left-applying $P_f^{\otimes3}$ to both sides of Eq.~\eqref{phase ambiguity_Gb}, we obtain another fermion parity conservation as

 Finally, we discuss the consistency condition of phase ambiguity $\nu_3$.
+Here, as an illustrative example, we consider the simplest case with $n_1(g)\equiv 0$ for all bosonic symmetry $g$, covering the Gu-Wen SPT classes but excluding the existence of any Majorana-type MPO~\cite{Bultinck2017B}.
 Similar to the bosonic case, we consider the sequential applications of four symmetry operators, namely $U(l)$, $U(k)$, $U(h)$, and $U(g)$.
 We further take several $F$-moves to alter the fusion ordering of the MPO operators $B(l)$, $B(k)$, $B(h)$, and $B(g)$ on the virtual indices and then back to the original ordering, there will be a super-pentagon equation as illustrated in Fig.~\ref{pentagon_F}.
 In particular, in the left-bottom corner of Fig.~\ref{pentagon_F}, the exchange of two fusion tensors leads to an additional fermion sign: $(-1)^{n_2(g,h)n_2(k,l)}$.
 Gathering everything together, the phase ambiguity $\nu_3$ of the $F$-move should satisfy a twisted 3-cocycle condition, namely